Data-driven Vector-measurement-sensor Selection based on Greedy Algorithm: Introduction

-The extension of the vector-measurement-sensor selection of the convex approximation has already been addressed in the original paper\cite{joshi2009sensor}, while one of the greedy algorithms has not been conducted.
-The sensor selection of very high dimension with such a constraint should be resolved in reasonable time scale when the real-time measurement and flow-control or flow prediction would be conducted.
-Therefore, the extension of the greedy sparse sensor selection method with the vector-measurement sensors is straightforwardly proposed and it is applied to test and PIV data to reconstruct the full state based on the information given by the sparse vector-measurement sensors.
-It should be noted that the robustness against changes in POD modes should be considered because the POD mode is not always constant in the actual flow field.
-However, this point is out of scope of this study and left for future study.
-We focus to propose the greedy algorithm for the vector-measurement-sensor problem of the constant POD modes as the first step of the series of studies in this study, whereas the assumption of the constant POD modes is the same as that in the previous study.\cite{manohar2018data-driven}
+There are several applications of a vector-measurement sensor, such as two components of velocity of particle image velocimetry, or simultaneous velocity, pressure, and temperature measurements used in weather forecasting, once the data are properly normalized.
+For instance, the authors have now been developing a sparse processing particle-image-velocimetry (PIV)-measurement system~\cite{kanda2019feasibility}.
+The real-time PIV measurement of the flowfield is required to perform active control of a high-speed flowfield in laboratory experiments.
+The velocity field is calculated from the cross-correlation coefficient for each interrogation window of the particle image in PIV measurement, but the number of windows that can be processed in a short time is limited.
+The amount of processing data is reduced and the flowfield is estimated by a limited number of selected windows located sparsely as in this study.
+The extension of the vector-measurement-sensor selection of the convex approximation has already been addressed in Sec.
+C, Chap.
+V of the original paper~\cite{joshi2009sensor}, while one of the greedy algorithms has not been proposed.
+The sensor selection of very high dimension with such a constraint should be resolved in reasonable time when the real-time measurement and flow control or flow prediction is to be conducted.
+Therefore, an extension of the greedy sparse sensor selection method to vector-measurement sensors is straightforwardly proposed and it is applied to PIV data to reconstruct the full state based on the information given by the sparse vector-measurement sensors.
+In this study, we focus on proposing a greedy algorithm for the vector-measurement-sensor selection problem applied to the constant POD modes as the first step of a series of studies, whereas the assumption of constant POD modes is the same as that in the previous study~\cite{manohar2018data-driven}.
+The truncated POD provides the optimal rank-$r$ approximation to the data matrix, which can be exploited for reconstruction from limited in-situ measurements.
+Although the robustness against changes in POD modes should be considered because POD modes are not always constant in actual flowfields, this point is left for future study.